dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.5 Atoms, molecules, and materials

 With our growing repertoire of dimensional analyses, we can explore ever more of the world.
 Perhaps the most fundamental property of the world is that it is composed of atoms.
 Feynman argued for the importance of the atomic theory in his famous lectures on physics [14, Vol. 1, p.
 1-2]: If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generation of creatures, what statement would contain the most information in the fewest words?
-I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.
+I believe it is the atomic hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms — little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.
 In that one sentence, you will see, there is an enormous amount of information about the world…. [emphasis in original]

 The atomic theory was first stated over 2000 years ago by the ancient Greek philosopher Democritus.
-Using quantum mechanics, we can predict the properties of atoms in great detail—but the analysis involves complicated mathematics that buries the core ideas.
+Using quantum mechanics, we can predict the properties of atoms in great detail — but the analysis involves complicated mathematics that buries the core ideas.
 By using dimensional analysis, we can keep the core ideas in sight.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae